 Chances are that you have a completely different makeup and skincare routine than your friends, and even your family.
 Between so many products, brands, speciality products, price points, who has it right at the end of the day?

 Many Purchasing Decisions are Automatic

-In our consumerist world, we all make an enormous number of automatic purchasing decisions on a daily basis starting with the coffee and bagels you have in the morning.
+In our consumerist world, we all make an enormous number of automatic purchasing decisions starting with the coffee and bagels you have in the morning.
 Routine isn’t lazy or awful.
-If we deliberated on every decision, we would quickly be overwhelmed by the sheer mass of trivial choices that we face every day.
-Those of us who truly do deliberate over everything from what to eat at the food court to which sock to wear, find it a struggle, and sometimes this is debilitating enough that they seek therapy.
-If you’re like most, you purchase the brands that your parents bought - without any thought.
+If we deliberated on every decision, we would quickly be overwhelmed by the sheer mass of three choices that we face every day.
+Those of us who over everything from what to eat at the food court to which sock to wear find it a struggle, and sometimes this is debilitating enough that they seek therapy.
+If you’re like most, you purchase the brands that your parents bought – without any thought.
 These sorts of near-unconscious decisions happen without thinking about it.
-This is indeed, the marketer’s holy grail - to make the purchase an automatic unthinking heuristic.
+This is indeed the marketer’s holy grail – to make the purchase an automatic, unthinking heuristic.
 We don’t always default to heuristics or habit; most people agonize over big purchases like cars and houses, and rightly so.
-On the other hand, generally we automate purchases that are:
+On the other hand, generally, we automate purchases that are:

 - Relatively inexpensive